rensbreur/SwiftTUI/README.md

 ✓ Structural identity like in SwiftUI<br>
 ✓ `Button`, `TextField` and moving focus with the arrow keys<br>
 ✓ `Text`, `Color`, `Spacer`<br>
-✓ Modifiers `.border()`, `.padding()` and `background()`, applied to all views in a collection like in SwiftUI
+✓ Modifiers `.border()`, `.padding()`, `.background()`, `.foregroundColor()`, applied to all views in a collection like in SwiftUI

 ### Getting started

 To use SwiftTUI, you need to add the SwiftTUI package dependency.
 Import SwiftTUI in your files, and write your views like SwiftUI views with the supported features.
 Then, start the terminal application using one of your views as the root view.
-This is the easiest SwiftTUI app you can write:
+This is the simplest SwiftTUI app you can write:

 ```swift
 import SwiftTUI